vrugtehagel/yozo.ooo/src/docs/components/template/for-of/index.md

 ## Details

 For simple cases, `#for="… of …"`{yzattr} behaves just like one might expect; it iterates over the iterable, and generates elements for each item.
-Unlike some other frameworks, Yozo does not need a `key`{attr} attribute to keep track of which item is which.
+Unlike some other frameworks or libraries, Yozo does not need a `key`{attr} attribute to keep track of which item is which.
 In classic Yozo fashion, this sacrifices some performance for simplicity and ease-of-use.
 However, Yozo does try to optimize things somewhat; for example, if the iterable triggers a re-render, items that did not change in value are not recomputed.

 ## Examples